-Employment equity - progress has been made with the appointments of people from the designated groups in occupational levels in which they are underrepresented.
-A new Employment Equity Plan for the period July 2017 - June 2020 has been approved and implemented.
-The annual Employment Equity Reports for 2017/2018 has been successfully submitted to the Department

-- Meetings of the Employment Equity Forum and Local Labour Forum are on track. - Submission of the Workplace Skills plan (WPSP) is on track for end April 2018. - Review of the 3 policies are in progress and will be finalised by financial year end (June 2018). - Review of Sexual harassment policy: Policy in draft form, to be finalised and submitted before June 2019 - Review of Occupational Health and Safety policy Policy in draft form, to be finalised and submitted before June 2019 - Review of HIV/ Aids policy Policy in draft form, to be finalised and submitted before June 2019.
+- Employment equity progress has been made with the appointments of people from the designated groups in occupational levels in which they are underrepresented. - A new Employment Equity Plan for the period July 2017 June 2020 has been approved and implemented.
+The annual Employment Equity Reports for 2017/2018 has been successfully submitted to the Department of Labour on 13 December 2018. - Meetings of the Employment Equity Forum and Local Labour Forum are on track. - Submission of the Workplace Skills plan (WPSP) is on track for end April 2018. - Review of the 3 policies are in progress and will be finalised by financial year end (June 2018). - Review of Sexual harassment policy: - Policy in draft form, to be finalised and submitted before June 2019 - Review of Occupational Health and Safety policy - Policy in draft form, to be finalised and submitted before June 2019 - Review of HIV/ Aids policy - Policy in draft form, to be finalised and submitted before June 2019.